aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/deploying a simple app using k8s.md

 ---
 # deploying a simple app on k8s

-in this tutorial I share what is my understanding on deploying a simple application like mealie using k8s
+in this tutorial I share my understanding on deploying a simple application like [mealie](https://github.com/mealie-recipes/mealie) using k8s

-step-1: create a [[namespace]] for the app
+step-1: create a namespace for the app - [[namespaces]]

 step-2: create a deployment in the namespace